Anorisaki Lighthouse: History

 The modern replacement was completed in August 1948 and is a square ferro-concrete structure with a height of 12.7 metres.
 The lens was upgraded to a 4th order Fresnel in 1950.

 The lighthouse was fully automated and has been unattended since October 1988.
-From April 29, 2004, it has been open to the public for tours, with a small museum attached containing displays about the filming of the 1957 Japanese movie Times of Joy and Sorrow.
+Since April 29, 2004, it has been open to the public for tours, with a small museum attached containing displays about the filming of the 1957 Japanese movie Times of Joy and Sorrow.